Brandon-Rozek/website/content/blog/simple-kv-store-sqlite.md

 ```

 [^1]: Somehow my idea of easier, simpler, and more maintainable is writing bash scripts.
+[^2]: Justin pointed out that the [CPython implementation](https://github.com/python/cpython/blob/a15a584bf3f94ea11ab9363548c8872251364000/Lib/dbm/sqlite3.py#L7) works similarly.
-[^2]: Unfortantely, we can't only use the `PRIMARY KEY` qualifier for the name field as sqlite has a [historical quirk](https://www.sqlite.org/quirks.html) which allows primary keys to be null.
+[^3]: Unfortantely, we can't only use the `PRIMARY KEY` qualifier for the name field as sqlite has a [historical quirk](https://www.sqlite.org/quirks.html) which allows primary keys to be null.